Mangopay/mangopay2-ruby-sdk/README.md

 * MyClass.my_method(my_arg) not my_method( my_arg ) or my_method my_arg.
 * a = b and not a=b.
 * Follow the conventions you see used in the source already.

-A contribution can also be as simple as a +1 on issues tickets to show us what you would like to see in this gem.

-That's it for now.
-Good Hacking...